 Dudhwa National Park

 Located at the Indo-Nepal border, this national park is situated in Uttar Pradesh.
 It is separated by Kishanpur wildlife sanctuary with a 15 km agricultural land.

-In wildlife, it is home to 38 species of mammals, 16 species of reptiles with Swamp Deer and Tigers species being the attraction point.
+In wildlife, it is home to 38 species of mammals, 16 species of reptiles with Swamp Deer and Bengal Tiger being the point of attraction.

 The best time to visit Dudhwa is from February to April.

 Eravikulam National Park is a UNESCO World Heritage Site located in Kerala.
 It is spread in an area of 97 sq.km.

 The park is home to around 26 endangered species of Mammals like Golden Jackal, Jungle Cat, Dhole, Leopard, and Bengal Tiger.